sscs-ose/sscs-ose.github.io/_pages/digital.md

 Writing good Verilog code is an art by itself and requires practice.
 There are a few online courses available.
 One possibility to get you started is this [tutorial](https://www.chipverify.com/verilog/verilog-tutorial), but there are many more—Google it!

-You definitely should use [linting](https://en.wikipedia.org/wiki/Lint_(software)), means using static code analysis to spot typical errors.
+You definitely should use [linting](https://en.wikipedia.org/wiki/Lint_(software)), which means using static code analysis to spot typical errors.
 Both `iverilog` and `verilator` support code linting, so use both.

 For advanced digital designers using [code coverage analysis] (https://github.com/hpretl/verilog-covered) might be an option.